-Cheryl Raye-Stout has been in Chicago Sports Radio for more than 20 years.
+Cheryl Raye-Stout has been in Chicago Sports Radio since 1979.
 She has been on the air at WMAQ, WMVP and WCBR over those years.
 Currently, she can be heard on WBEZ Radio, 91.5 FM - Chicago Public Radio.

 Cheryl comes from a family of 9 children, and the kids were able to explore whatever they wished.
 Cheryl chose sports as her activity during her school years.
 Sitting on her grandfather's lap during the afternoon baseball games, she was taught the nuances of the game, as well as other games that were on TV and Radio.

 Working her way through Wright College, and then through Columbia College, nothing came easy for Cheryl.
 She was a woman in a "traditionally" man's world, and worked from the ground up.
 She did a lot of the background work, as new broadcast professionals do, and eventually helped in the creation of "Coppock on Sports," starring Chet Coppock.
 Cheryl produced that show for 5 years, and gave sports reports on the show.
 Known as "the straw who stirs the drink" Cheryl started making many contacts with people in the sports world.

 During that time, she also had her own show called "One on One with Cheryl Raye" featuring interviews with local sports figures.
 And became the Executive Sports Producer for 'MAQ , handling many aspects of the station's sports department.

 Cheryl continued to impress the listening audience with her "matter of fact" analysis about the goings on in Chicago Sports.
 With WMAQ, who carried the Bulls games at that time, she did the pre and post game interviews with the players live from the locker room.
 When the Bulls won the Championship, she won a broadcasting award for her part in hosting the championship rally in Grant Park.
 She came into her own as a pretty darn good reporter, and not a "good reporter - for a woman."